 So what Edelkoort is saying is what we all feel happening, perceptively.
 It’s important to market our products in a way that becomes a unique and emotionally rewarding experience for our customers — the reason they bother to come in.
 They should feel the authenticity, the passion, and the values behind a brand so that they instinctually feel a connectedness.
 One of the most effective ways we have seen it done well is with powerful imagery — still and video — in combination with a reimagined store environment.
 Imagery that hits the audience squarely in their emotional space.
 They love it, they relate to it, and they can see themselves in it, instantaneously.
 Movement (video or other) takes it a step further and becomes more alive.

 Blaise Pascal said (one of my favorite quotes, as I apply it to why people buy), “The heart has reasons which reason does not know.”

 Marketers have to be artists and create places where the imagery and environment create a unique visceral experience.
 How a product is imaged, how it is merchandised, and how it rewards its audience — emotionally and on every subliminal level — is the work of all good marketers today.
 Layer those requirements over the multitude of contact points, whether it is on the iPad or a mobile device, in magalogues or lookbooks — find the best fits — and you are well on your way to making an amazing connection with consumers in the most satisfying of ways.

-Edelkoort said it is about “lending space to the inner human, making room for their intimate well-being, building up a greener society and travelling to a future mentality, as if streaming in a physical way.”
+Edelkoort said it is about “lending space to the inner human, making room for their intimate well-being, building up a greener society and traveling to a future mentality as if streaming in a physical way.”